S3 method for class 'mid'

 main.effects

 logical.
-If TRUE, the main effects are included in the interaction plot.
+If TRUE, main effects are included in the interaction plot.

 data

-a data.frame to be plotted with the corresponding MID values.
-If not passed, data is extracted from parent.env() based on the function call of the "mid" object.
+a data frame to be plotted with the corresponding MID values.
+If not provided, data is automatically extracted based on the function call.

 jitter

-a numeric value specifying the amount of jitter for points.
+a numeric value specifying the amount of jitter for the data points.

-an integer or integer-valued vector of length two, specifying the number of cells for the raster type interaction plot.
+an integer or vector of two integers specifying the resolution of the raster plot for interactions.

 Value